Vintharas/TheZeroBullshitJavaScriptGuideToSurviveInTheWasteland/README.md

         1. Problems with this with async callbacks
         1. How This works?
         1. Fixing This issue with bind
+        1. Fixing This issue with arrow functions (*beware)

+1. Object Oriented Programming in a More JavaScript-y Way (and more)
+    1. ... etc

 ## Want to learn more ES6?